+In this contemporary riff on traditional Italian porchetta, pork belly is infused with fennel seeds, thyme, rosemary, and, unexpectedly, honey.
+It’s left to cook low and sloooooooooow to create a tantalizingly and mind-bendingly tender pork belly porchetta.
 The American infatuation with all things pork belly continues.
-Here, in this contemporary riff on a traditional Italian recipe, pork belly is infused with fennel seeds, thyme, rosemary, and, unexpectedly, honey.
-It’s left to cook low and sloooooooooow to create a tantalizingly and mind-bendingly tender pork belly porchetta.
-You can halve the recipe if you’re so inclined, though we think once you taste this pork belly porchetta, you’re going to want to make as much of it as humanly possible.
+You can halve the recipe if you’re so inclined, though we think once you taste this pork belly porchetta, you’re going to want to make as much of it as humanly possible.–Renee Schettler Rossi

-- 10 pounds (5 kilograms) skin-on, boneless pork belly, butterflied in a single rectangular piece
+- 10 pounds skin-on, boneless pork belly, butterflied in a single rectangular piece

 - Freshly ground black pepper